Programme Assessment Strategies (PASS)

 Peter Hartley is now Higher Education Consultant, and Visiting Professor at Edge Hill University, following previous roles as Professor of Education Development at Bradford and Professor of Communication at Sheffield Hallam.
 As National Teaching Fellow since 2000, he has promoted new technology in education, including the development of award-winning software.
 He led influential development projects for HEA and Jisc was involved in other national initiatives (e.g. CETLs) covering a range of themes, including institutional online and assessment strategies.
 Recent/ongoing consultancy includes work on coaching/CPD initiatives, institutional strategies for learning spaces, and assessment (usually involving approaches from the PASS project on programme-focused assessment).
 Current interests also include concept mapping and visual thinking, and developments in human communication and online interaction (e.g. second edition of Business Communication, Routledge, 2015).

 Ruth Whitfield is Senior Educational Developer at the University of Bradford, leading the team who are responsible for institutional implementation and operation of key educational enhancement initiatives, including technology enhanced learning.
-She received institutional recognition for her significant teaching experience and outstanding contributions to teaching excellence (the University’s Baroness Lockwood Award and Vice-Chancellor’s Award for Outstanding Achievement) and developed a national reputation for her management of educational projects.
+She received institutional recognition for her significant teaching experience and outstanding contributions to teaching excellence (the University’s Baroness Lockwood Award and Vice-Chancellor’s Award for Outstanding Achievement) and developed a national reputation for her management of educational projects leading to National Teaching Fellow 2020.
 Major projects have included the exploration of student transitions in, through and out of Higher Education (DevelopMe and Outduction) and the development of programme-focused assessment through the PASS project which is continuing to influence institutional strategies and practice across the UK.
 Most recently, Ruth has focused on enhancing the student learning experience by supporting programme leaders to design and implement programme focused assessment.

 For the latest news/updates, please follow @PASS_Bradford on Twitter.